 Understand the history of baking in America by learning about colonial baking.
 Without the use of ovens or modern ingredients, baking during colonial times was far different than it is today.
-Even so, colonial bakers found ingenius ways to use the resources they had to produce tasty basked goods.
+Even so, colonial bakers found ingenious ways to use the resources they had to produce tasty baked goods.

 The Weekly Baking